NOAA-GSL/mpas_app/README.md

 `python experiment_gen.py <user_config.yaml>`

 This will create an experiment directory with your `experiment.yaml` file, which contains the user modifications to the default yaml.
-The experiment directory also contains a rocoto xml file, which is ready to use with the `rocotorun` command.
+The experiment directory also contains a Rocoto XML file, which is ready to use with the `rocotorun` command.

 Logs are populated for each of the different tasks in the workflow, and `workflow.log` contains the submission and completion statuses in text format.

 ## convert_mpas

-To remap the model output to a lat/lon grid you can copy the convert_mpas executable to the directory with the model output:
+To remap the model output to a lat/lon grid you can copy the `convert_mpas` executable to the directory with the model output:
 `cp /lfs4/BMC/wrfruc/jderrico/mpas/exec/convert_mpas`

 the `convert_mpas` executable requires an additional `include_fields` file and a `target_domain` file, more information can be found [here](https://github.com/mgduda/convert_mpas)